You may not know this, but I have the cooking skills of a fourth-grader. Probably worse.

 Base: 1 can of pumpkin or butternut squash, 1 can of diced tomatoes, 1 box of chicken or beef broth

-Veggies (diced): 2 yellow squash, 2 zucchini, 2 bell peppers, 1-2 boxes of sliced mushrooms, 1 onion, 1/3 bundle of celery (slice directly across the stalks), 1 can black beans / garbanzo beans / kidney beans (or all three!), and anything else that sounds good!
+Veggies (diced): 2 yellow squash, 2 zucchini, 1 box of butternut squash, 2 bell peppers, 1 box of sliced mushrooms, 1 onion, 1/3 bundle of celery (slice directly across the stalks), optional – 1 can black beans / garbanzo beans / kidney beans (or all three!), and anything else that sounds good!

-Seasoning: 1 packet of chili powder, garlic salt (optional), flax seeds (optional)
+Seasoning: 1 packet of spicy chili powder, garlic or seasoning salt (optional), flax seeds (optional)

 Directions: On medium, brown the meat, then drain.
 Add in the base, followed by the veggies and seasoning.
 Let cook on medium for ~30 minutes — eat!
 Turn off the stove and let the soup continue to simmer until the pot cools, then refrigerate.